About

 Q: What is Cafe Mortel?

-A: Cafe Mortel is a creative studio and production company reimagining how we honour life and death through art, design, and ceremony.
-We explore new ways of commemorating meaning — from bespoke funerals to immersive cultural events — for the living, the dying, and the dead.
+A: Cafe Mortel is a creative studio and production company reimagining how we honour life and death through art, design and ceremony.
+From bespoke funeral pre-planning to immersive cultural events and memorial art, we create meaningful experiences for the living, the dying and those left behind.

 Q: Are you a funeral home?

 A: No. We are not a traditional funeral provider.
-Our work focuses on creative direction, storytelling, and experience design — often in collaboration with forward-thinking funeral homes, artists, and partners.
+Our work focuses on creative direction, storytelling and experience design.
+Where post-mortem procedures are needed, we work with trusted specialists.

 Q: What do you mean by “deathstyle”?

-A: “Deathstyle” is our way of saying that death deserves the same reverence, creativity, and individuality as lifestyle.
-It’s about shaping how we’re remembered — not through excess, but through intention and beauty.
+A: "Deathstyle" is our way of saying that death deserves the same reverence, creativity and individuality as lifestyle.
+It is about shaping how you are remembered, not through excess, but through intention and beauty.

 Q: Why talk about death at all?

-A: Because ignoring it doesn’t make it disappear.
-Talking about death helps us live more consciously — to value time, relationships, and meaning.
-Death awareness isn’t morbid; it’s a mirror that reflects what truly matters.
+A: Because ignoring it doesn't make it disappear.
+Research shows that unresolved death anxiety is one of the leading drivers of stress, depression and low life satisfaction.
+Talking about death helps us live more consciously, to value time, relationships and meaning.

 Q: Who are your projects for?

-A: For anyone curious about mortality, ritual, or legacy.
-We work with individuals, families, artists, and brands who want to approach commemoration in a more creative, reflective, or sustainable way.
+A: Anyone curious about mortality, ritual or legacy.
+We work with individuals from their thirties onwards, families, artists and brands who want to approach commemoration in a more creative, reflective or sustainable way.

 Q: Do you replace religious or cultural rituals?

 A: Never.
 We honour tradition while expanding what ritual can mean today.
-Our ceremonies often weave together art, design, and personal heritage — coexisting with spiritual or cultural customs, not erasing them.
+Our ceremonies weave together art, design and personal heritage, coexisting with spiritual or cultural customs, not erasing them.

 Q: Are your experiences only for the end of life?

 A: Not at all.
-Many of our events — such as Living Funerals or Events to Die For — invite people to reflect on mortality as a way of celebrating life, at any age or health condition.
+Many of our events and services invite people to reflect on mortality as a way of celebrating life, at any age.
+Pre-planning your funeral at any age is one of the most intentional things you can do.